ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

-\textbf{Decoder.} (1) \textit{DeConv.} is a deconvolution-based decoder that is widely adopted in previous STR approaches.
-The \textit{DeConv.} decoder hierarchically upsamples a feature map with a size of 16 and a dimension of 2048 to sizes of $\{32, 64, 128, 256, 512\}$ and dimensions of $\{1024, 512, 256, 64, 64\}$ through five deconvolution layers with spectral normalization \cite{miyatospectral}, respectively.
-Based on the final feature map, the text-erased image is predicted using a $3 \times 3$ convolution.
-Note that before being input to the \textit{DeConv.} decoder, the feature map will first go through a $1\times 1$ convolution to transform the dimension to 2048.
-(2) \textit{Trans.
-Dec. + DeConv.} adds a Transformer decoder before the \textit{DeConv.} decoder to globally attend to the visual features extracted by the encoder.
-Similar to DETR \cite{carion2020end}, the Transformer decoder contains 6 layers with a dimension of 256.
-With 256 learnable queries, the Transformer decoder produces a hidden feature of 256 tokens and 256 channels which is subsequently resized to a shape of $16 \times 16 \times 256$ and then processed by the \textit{DeConv.} decoder.
-(3) \textit{MLP} follows the decoder of SegFormer \cite{xie2021segformer}.
-The multi-scale features produced by the encoder are transformed to 256 dimensions, then interpolated to a size of $512 \times 512$, and finally fused via a $1 \times 1$ convolution.
-Based on the resulting feature map, the text erasing results are predicted using a $3 \times 3$ convolution.
+\textbf{Decoder} \textbf{(1)} \textit{Deconv} decoder hierarchically upsamples a $16\times16$ feature map with 2048 channels to sizes of $\{32, 64, 128, 256, 512\}$ and channels of $\{1024, 512, 256, 64, 64\}$ through five deconvolution layers. \textbf{(2)} \textit{TD+Deconv} decoder adds a 6-layer Transformer decoder with 256 channels before a \textit{Deconv} decoder.
+With 256 learnable queries, the Transformer decoder produces a hidden feature of 256 tokens and 256 channels which is subsequently resized to a $16 \times 16 \times 256$ feature map.
+This feature map then undergoes a $1 \times 1$ convolution with 2048 channels before being processed by the \textit{Deconv} decoder. \textbf{(3)} \textit{MLP} follows the decoder of SegFormer \cite{xie2021segformer}.
+The multi-scale features produced by the encoder are transformed to 256 channels, then interpolated to a size of $512 \times 512$, and finally fused via a $1 \times 1$ convolution.

-We combine different types of the above encoders and decoders and present their performances on SCUT-EnsText in Tab. \ref{tab:exp_arch}.
-Except for the architecture with MLP decoder, all models are trained in the same way as ViTEraser, with auxiliary outputs (Sec. \ref{sec:viteraser_aux_output}) and multiple losses (Sec. \ref{sec:viteraser_total_loss}).
-Since the MLP decoder does not generate multi-scale features, only one text-erased image can be predicted based on the final decoding feature.
-Therefore, the text-aware multi-scale reconstruction loss is degraded to a single-scale version.